digiaonline/oops/README.md

 ### Packer

-These instructions are only for simply building the base box from the master branch.
+These instructions are only for simply building a base box from the master branch.
 If you're on a project-specific branch you should probably follow that branch's README.md instead.

 * Enter the `packer/` directory.
 The paths in the Packer template are relative to the directory `packer` is run from